nww/nightnight/README.md

 #### Quick Install

-The first option is to simply drop in the single line of code below onto your website at the very end of the page just above the `</body>` tag, and we'll do the rest.
+The first option is to simply drop in the single line of code below onto your website at the very end of the html page just above the `</body>` tag, and we'll do the rest.

 ```
 <script async src="https://www.nightnight.xn--q9jyb4c/code/2200/0600/nightnight.js"></script>